argilla-io/argilla/docs/tutorials/label-errors.md

 # <span class="tuto-section-5"></span>Label errors

-Want to find label errors in your data?
-Check how Rubrix can help you.
+These tutorials show you how to find label errors in your data using Rubrix.

 ````{grid} 1 1 2 2
 :class-container: tuto-section-5